 Variables can share references as above – b is assigned to the same object as a.
 This is known as a shared reference.
 If a is later reassigned to another object (as in line 3 above), b will still be assigned to the initial object that a was assigned to when b shared the reference, in this case b would equal to 1.

 The subject of shared references requires particular care since its effect varies according to the rules for in-place object changes.
-In-places object changes are allowed only for mutable (that is, alterable) objects.
+In-place object changes are allowed only for mutable (that is, alterable) objects.
 Numeric objects and strings are immutable (unalterable).
 Lists and dictionaries are mutable which affects how shared references operate as below:

 a = [1,2,3]